 Looking for an all-terrain double stroller that also has the looks?
 In the luxe category, the Bumbleride Indie Twin is a cult favorite that you shouldn’t overlook.

 Bumbleride Indie Twin Review — Overview:

 The Bumbleride Indie Twin comes complete with loads of features: tons of storage, great sunshades, and amazing maneuverability.
 Plus, it’s truly eco-friendly.

-Now in 2020, Bumbleride has upgraded their fashions, fabric and materials (which were already ah-mazing) again!
-However, you may still purchase the 2018 version for ~ $769).
+In 2022, Bumbleride upgraded their fashions, fabric and materials (which were already ah-mazing).

 Okay, now let’s get into the nitty gritty, shall we?

 The Indie Twin is 30” wide, which will get you through a standard door frame.
 It’s also 36 lbs, which is definitely on the heavier side for double strollers, though not totally out of the realm of normal weight for a double all-terrain.
 If you’re sensitive to stroller weight (you need to heave it in and out of the trunk a lot, for example) this is something to take note of.